appropriate education, training and work-based learning

 We can also recognise Certificates on the New Zealand Qualifications Framework (for example a New Zealand Certificate in Health and Wellbeing Level 2) or Cambridge qualifications.

-Check out the table bellow to learn more.
+Check out the table below to learn more.

 NCEA levels Equivalent options